roflmuffin/fabric-title-changer/README.md

 - `overrideMinecraftTitle`: Set a `value` property on this field to change the "Minecraft" text shown in the titlebar to anything else.
 - `overrideFullTitle`: This will ignore all other settings and force the window to always have the specified title.

+When using the `overrideFullTitle` option, you can also include the following variables which will get replaced with their corresponding data when the game is run.
+Send me a message if you want any extra variables added to a future version.

+- %username% | The username of the currently logged in user

 ## Default Configuration
 ```json
 {